Level Up Your Next Event With ThreatGEN® Red vs. Blue CTF!

 ThreatGEN® Red vs. Blue CTF Features & Benefits:

-- Strategic turn-based, point-and-click game play
+- Strategic, turn-based, point-and-click game play

-- Scalable for a large number of players
+- Scalable for large numbers of players

 - Supports online virtual events

 - Completely web-based, cloud delivered - No onsite equipment required

 - Completely hands-off for event coordinators - ThreatGEN handles it all

 - E-Sports style live stream show with “shoutcasting” style commentary available

 What is a Capture the Flag (CTF) Competition?